• Home

 The current UK focus is to extend the Hobson family trees backwards in time from 1851 to earlier.
 This does not preclude research on the more recent Hobson families, but “modern” research is secondary and usually arises in response to an enquiry.
 The one-name study overview of the earlier records is essential to give more certainty to our research and to reduce the number of Hobson family trees further.

-Due to the introduction and expansion of online records, many family historians are now able to trace their roots back to 1841/51 or, if the enquirer does not have access to online records, we can usually manage it for them.
+Due to the introduction and expansion of online records, many family historians are now able to trace their roots back to 1841/51 or, if the enquirer does not have access to online records, we can usually manage it for him/her.
 We therefore believe that working on the earlier, more disparate and incomplete Hobson records provides more benefit to the general public.

 Ireland: